 Kingpins Amsterdam just closed its most recent edition held on October 23-24.
-Despite uncertainties including the international economic and political scenario, difficulties the market has been facing in the last seasons and the not-confirmed rumor that New York Denim Days might happen in 2020, the show was generally busy and lively and gathered many top professionals and companies of the global denim and jeans industry.
+Despite uncertainties including the international economic and political scenario, difficulties the market has been facing in the last seasons and the not-confirmed rumor that New York Denim Days might not happen in 2020, the show was generally busy and lively and gathered many top professionals and companies of the global denim and jeans industry.
 And–most important–it presented lots of hot novelties and inspiration for s/s 2021.Sustainability–priority Number One

 Among key novelties–and indispensable for guaranteeing a future to our planet–sustainability continues to play an important role as practically every exhibitor is focusing on it.
 Many companies have offered their own interpretation of denim mixing cotton with linen or hemp, both natural fibers that that don’t require much water and pesticides and can add a new casual attitude to anyone’s denim, while keeping the wearer fresh.